Proposed genocidal law targeting GLB persons in Uganda

 According to ReligionDispatches.org, the bill:

 "... is backed by First Lady Janet Museveni and legislators with close ties to the American religious right.
-The bill, which emerged after a 2009 conference in which American evangelicals railed against the threats posed by homosexuality, includes draconian penalties, including death and life imprisonment, and has generated intense scrutiny.
+The bill, which emerged after a 2009 conference in which American evangelicals railed against the threats posed by homosexuality, included draconian penalties, including death and life imprisonment, and has generated intense scrutiny.
 International pressure, including opposition from the U.S. State Department, has helped prevent the legislation from actually being voted on in Parliament.
 3,4

 The following information sources were used to prepare and update the above